uksrc/ValSKA-HERA-beam-FWHM/README.md

 ### Beam Metrics

 The `beam_metrics` module contains methods to check simulated UV data (`uvh5` format) to verify that the actual beam size in the data matches the simulation configuration parameters.
 Note: it works for a simulation of a single source that passes through zenith at the telescope latitude.
 It fits a Gaussian or Airy beam to the Stokes I amplitude and checks its variation with frequency.
-For example, the beam metrics checks can be run as follows for a Gaussian beam:
+The beam metrics checks can be run as follows:

 ```
 import valska_hera_beam.beam_metrics as beam_metrics

 bm = beam_metrics.BeamMetrics("<uvh5_filename>")
-bm.read_simulation_config(telescope_latitude, sigma, "Gaussian")
+bm.read_simulation_config("<pyuvsim_config.yaml>")
 bm.check_beam()
 ```